YashAnand1/PostgreSQL-Assignment-4-YashAnand/README.md

 ## **Conclusion**
 </div>

-Through these assigned tasks, I was able to practically and theoretically better understand the usage of authentication and authorisation in PostgreSQL.
-Additionally, I gained lots of knowledge about SSL connections and how they help make the process of data interaction more secure.
+After the completion of these 4 tasks, which greatly depended on building relationships between tables, I was able to learn and understand the concept of primary keys, foreign keys, constraints, joins and alters.
+Through this document, I was also able to demonstrate and perform the assigned tasks, which helped me gain a lot of practical understanding of PostgreSQL and SQL.

 --------